Expertium/expertium.github.io/Benchmark.md

 ### General-purpose machine learning algorithms family

-7.​ Transformer.
+7.​ ormer.
 This neural network architecture has become popular in recent years because of its superior performance in natural language processing.
 ChatGPT uses this architecture.
 This implementation uses the SR model.

 8.​ GRU, Gated Recurrent Unit.
 This neural network architecture is commonly used for time series analysis, such as predicting stock market trends or recognizing human speech.
 Originally, we used a more complex architecture called LSTM, but GRU performed better with fewer parameters.
-Both GRU and Transformer use the same power forgetting curve as FSRS-4.5 and FSRS-5 to make the comparison more fair.
+Both GRU and ormer use the same power forgetting curve as FSRS-4.5 and FSRS-5 to make the comparison more fair.
 This implementation uses the SR model.

 ![GRU](https://github.com/user-attachments/assets/49f3152b-524f-46d3-b202-4b0090f921d0)